corn-flour/test-next-layouts/README.md

 - Client component data fetching with RQ.
 This calls to the `/api/hello` endpoint
 - Client component data fetching with tRPC.
 This calls to the trpc `example` endpoint

+## Findings

+NONE OF THE CLIENT COMPONENT FETCHINGS WORK WHEN DEPLOYED TO VERCEL.
 ## Run
 This is only made to run locally using `pnpm`.